bridgecrew-perf4/kata-terraform/README.md

 * $ terraform init
 * check the state

+* Test: $ terraform state list
+    * Shows a resource group, that was made in the previous step

-* Test: state show on the rg, should show the one you just made
+* Test: $ terraform state show <the rg>
+    * Shows the details of the previously made rg

 ## D) Use workspaces to create something AGAIN
 * Go back to the "working" directory
 * Add the workspace name to the naming module's prefixes
 * Create the new workspace "pog"
+* Select it

-* test : Run apply, apply succeeds
+* test : $ terraform apply
+    * Succeeds in creating a new resource group
-* test : Check in the portal, you now have 2 resource groups created by the "working" directory
+    * There's 2 resource groups in the portal, made from this file
-* test : Go to check_state
-* test : In check_state, Listing the workspaces, shows default and pog
-* test : In check_state, list the state of the default workspace, only one RG is there
+    * The new resource group has "pog" in it's name

+* test: In check_state: $ terraform workspace list
+    * Shows default
+    * Shows pog

-* test : In check_state, list the state of the pog workspace, note only the newest rg is there
+* test : $ terraform state list:
+    * Shows one rg

+* test : $ terraform workspace select pog, $ terraform state list
+    * Shows just one rg

 ## E) Tear down pog
 * Go back to working